digrouz/docker-nzbhydra2/README.md

 ## Environment Variables

-When you start the `nzbhydra2` image, you can adjust the configuration of the `sickchill` instance by passing one or more environment variables on the `docker run` command line.
+When you start the `nzbhydra2` image, you can adjust the configuration of the `nzbhydra2` instance by passing one or more environment variables on the `docker run` command line.

 ### `DOCKUID`